raifcoonjah/homelab/ansible/roles/cron/README.md

 CRON
 =========

-Simple cron to deploy generic cron to all servers
+Simple cron to deploy cron from templates

 Requirements
 ------------